ur-swe-fa24/main-project-scrum-heads/wxWidgets/WxAppTest/README.md

 CMake was used to link the wxWidgets library to `hello_world.cpp`.
 This CMake file was constructed using the references below, in addition to class instruction.

 # Required Setup
-+ [Install wxWidgets](https://www.wxwidgets.org/downloads/), taking note of where you put the repository.
++ [Install wxWidgets](https://www.wxwidgets.org/downloads/), taking note of where you put the directory.
 + Go into WxAppTest/CMakeLists.txt, and change the location of wxWidgets to the location on your local machine, as noted in the previous step.

 # How to Use